weekplan/www/_posts/2018-08-17-what-s-new-in-week-plan-2-120-2.md

 * Fix timer bar issue.
 * Translation fixes.

-That’s it!
 Thank you for using Week Plan.
 If you have comments, suggestions, and feedback, write them below.